EMCECS/ecs-browser/README.md

 java -jar build/libs/ecs-browser-<version>.jar
 ````

 The application is then available at [http://localhost:8080](http://localhost:8080).
+The credentials page will then prompt you for the information needed to connect to your ECS.
+* `UID` - this is your S3 access key.
+* `Secret` - this is your S3 secret key.
+* `Endpoint` - ths is the full data endpoint including protocol and port, e.g., `https://object.ecstestdrive.com:443`, or `http://1.2.3.4:9020`.

 LICENSING
 --------------